 I may not have been the most popular girl on the block when, on joining a commercial training college, I expressed the view that, as marketing manager, I had an interest in everything that impacted on our customers including queues in the restaurant and the level of training for front office reception staff.
 However, the concept of the “total college experience” soon took hold and marketing were no longer just the people who produced the nice colourful prospectus.

 In many organisations the silo mentally still persists, internal communications are challenging in the extreme, junior managers feel lonely, and staff and team motivation fluctuates.
 And the brand struggles to shine.

-And for those companies that are basically healthy in these respects what a huge difference they could make by harnessing the power of their people.
+And for those companies that are basically healthy in these respects, well, what a huge difference they could make by harnessing the power of their people.

-It doesn't have to be a theoretical debate.
-Transforming your brand through transforming your people can be a reality.
+It doesn’t have to be a theoretical debate.
+Transforming your brand through taking care of your people can be a reality.
 You just have to be ready to step up and meet the challenge.